Laparoscopic Vesicovaginal Fistula (VVF) Repair

 Laparoscopic Vesicovaginal Fistula Repair – Step-by-Step

-At PACE Hospitals, the laparoscopic approach is the gold standard for most VVF cases, offering excellent outcomes with less pain and shorter recovery.
+At PACE Hospitals, the laparoscopic procedure is the preferred option for most VVF cases.
+It provides great results with less pain and a quicker recovery.

 Procedure Overview: